Arsuaga-Vazquez-Lab/Cancer_data_notes/README.md

 ```

 ## The Pan-Cancer Analysis of Whole Genomes [(PCAWG)](https://dcc.icgc.org/pcawg)
 International collaboration to identify common patterns of mutation in more than 2,600 cancer whole genomes from the International Cancer Genome Consortium (ICGC).
-This dataset includes the data from TCGA.
-PCAWG provides copy number, structural variation (translocations, etc.), gene expression and methylation data for many countries.
-Detailed information about cancer types and available types is available in this [table](https://dcc.icgc.org/projects/details).
+PCAWG provides copy number, structural variation (translocations, etc.), gene expression and methylation data for many countries including USA (overlapping with TCGA data) .
+Detailed information about cancer and data types is available in this [table](https://dcc.icgc.org/projects/details).